jaspector

 Remote video inspections are available for certain occupied-home interior remodels through Cascade.

-Do I need a building permit in Ada Township, MI?
+01 Do I need a building permit in Ada Township, MI?

 Building permits route through Ada zoning review first, then Cascade issuance and inspections.

-How much does a building permit cost in Ada Township, MI?
+02 How much does a building permit cost in Ada Township, MI?

+Building permit fees in Ada Township, MI are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Ada posts planning and zoning fees; building permit fees are paid to Cascade at permit pickup and public online fee detail is thin..

-How do I apply for a building permit in Ada Township, MI?
+03 How do I apply for a building permit in Ada Township, MI?

-1. Submit the permit application form and three sets of supporting plans to Ada Township Planning and Zoning.
+To apply for a building permit in Ada Township, MI, follow these steps: 1.
+Submit the permit application form and three sets of supporting plans to Ada Township Planning and Zoning.
 2. Ada reviews the submittal for zoning conformance and collects any required water or sewer connection fees.
 3. After zoning sign-off, Ada forwards the application and plans to Cascade Township for permit issuance.
 4. Cascade reviews the building portion and contacts the applicant when the permit is ready.
 5. Pay building permit fees to Cascade Township when the permit is picked up.
 6. Schedule inspections through Cascade during construction.

-What work is exempt from building permits in Ada Township, MI?
+04 What work is exempt from building permits in Ada Township, MI?

-How do I schedule a building inspection in Ada Township, MI?
+05 How do I schedule a building inspection in Ada Township, MI?

-Other cities in Kent County
+Other jurisdictions in Kent County.

-View all Kent County jurisdictions →
+All Kent County jurisdictions →